Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Definition and properties of nucleon-to-meson and nucleon-to-photon TDA s

 The conformal invariance is not sufficient to resolve mixing of the coefficient $\varphi_{N,n}(\mu)$ with the same $N$ and different values of $n$.
-To diagonalize the mixing matrix and find the corresponding anomalous dimensions the advanced approach based on the complete integrability of the evolution equation for the baryon DAs with helicity-$\frac{3}{2}$ was proposed in \cite{Braun:1998id,Braun:1999te}.
+To diagonalize the mixing matrix and find the corresponding anomalous dimensions the advanced approach based on the complete integrability of the evolution equation for the baryon DAs with helicity-$\frac{3}{2}$ was proposed in~\cite{Braun:1998id,Braun:1999te}.
 The numerical algorithms based on this approach were found extremely effective.
-This approach allows working out analytical expressions for corresponding eigenvalues and eigenvectors in the large-$N$ limit by means of the Wentzel-Kramers-Brillouin (WKB)-type expansion.
+This approach allows working out analytical expressions for corresponding eigenvalues and eigenvectors in the large-$N$ limit by means of a Wentzel--Kramers--Brillouin (WKB)-type expansion.